Echoland-AL/Echoland/README.md

 9. You’re playing the game—enjoy!

 **Tip:** Create a shortcut to the `.bat` file for quick access.
-The first launch may take time while the area index loads.
+The first launch may take time while the area index/things loads.
 After that, it will cache and start instantly next time.

 ---